sharpstone/heroku-bouncer/README.md

 ## Conditionally enable the middleware

-Don't want to OAuth on every request?
-Use a middleware to conditionally enable this middleware, like [Rack::Builder][].
+> Don't want to OAuth on every request?
+Use a middleware to conditionally
+> enable this middleware, like [Rack::Builder][].
-Alternatively, [use inheritance to extend the middleware to act any way you like][inheritance].
+> Alternatively, [use inheritance to extend the middleware to act any way
+> you like][inheritance].

+Due to changes in how the middleware stack is built, this is currently broken in the 0.4.0 prereleases.

 ## There be dragons